yangli-io/resume/README.md

 July 2018 - Now

-I am currently a tech lead at Standarded Chartered, looking after the UI and DevOps of the FX App.
+I am currently a tech lead at Standarded Chartered, looking after the UI and DevOps of the real time FX Trading App.

 * Looking after three major products for the FX initiative, across 8 different regions.
 * Leading and developing a team of UI developers